Personal Trainer Diploma

 Upon successful completion of the course you will receive a YMCA Awards Level 3 Certificate in Personal Training.

-You will also be able to register yourself with REPs at Level 3 and gain 20 REPs points.
+You will also be able to register yourself with the Register of Exercise Professionals as a Level 3 fitness professional and gain an immediate 20 REPs points.

 Is this course recognised?